voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/require-branch-annotation

 Description: Ensures significant code branches (if/else chains, loops, switch cases, try/catch) have both `@story` and `@req` annotations in nearby comments.
+When you adopt multi-story `@supports` annotations, a single `@supports <storyPath> <REQ-ID>...` line placed in any of the valid branch comment locations is treated as satisfying both the story and requirement presence checks for that branch, while detailed format validation of the `@supports` value (including story paths and requirement IDs) continues to be handled by `traceability/valid-annotation-format`, `traceability/valid-story-reference`, and `traceability/valid-req-reference`.

 For most branches, the rule looks for annotations in comments immediately preceding the branch keyword (for example, the line above an `if` or `for` statement).
 For `catch` clauses and `else if` branches, the rule is formatter-aware and accepts annotations in additional positions that common formatters like Prettier use when they reflow code.

 Options: